gerlichlab/hicognition/documentation/hugo-site/content/widgets/1d_feature_embedding.md

 ![1d embedding tooltip](/docs/1d_feature_tooltip.png)

-The highlighted clusters are defined as described [above](/docs/widgets/1d_feature_embedding/#point-regions) and the bar plot of the features define the standardized feature values (0 mean and unit variance), with positive values being marked red and negative values being marked blue.
+The highlighted clusters are defined as described [above](/docs/widgets/1d_feature_embedding/#point-regions), and the bar plot of the features defines the standardized feature values (0 mean and unit variance), with positive values being marked red and negative values being marked blue.

-The underlying 1D-features can also be visualized by overlaying the respective values using the overlay controls (see [below](/docs/widgets/1d_feature_embedding/#overlay)).
-Here, the colormap is switched to represent the selected feature value
+The underlying 1D features can also be visualized by overlaying the respective values using the overlay controls (see [below](/docs/widgets/1d_feature_embedding/#overlay)).
+Here, the colormap is switched to represent the selected feature value.

 ![1d feature overlay](/docs/1d_feature_overlay.png)